merely-useful/py-rse/index.md

 and host the resulting files.

 For this to work,
-all of the source files
-need to be checked into your GitHub repository: in our case, this means `docs/source/*.rst`,
+all of the source files generated by Sphinx need to be checked into your GitHub repository: in our case, this means `docs/source/*.rst`,